0x76agabond/chimera-architecture/README.md

 #### Service
 `Service` performs the real workflow steps.
-It interacts with adapters, executes procedural work, and provides the specific logic required by the use case.
+It interacts with `Adapter Interface`, executes procedural work, and provides the specific logic required by the use case.

 #### Kit
 `Kit` handles messy real-world data and irregular inputs.